huilinghe19/Epics_Practices/README.md

 ## The second method is:

-  Define a motor from Class Motor, the mv function can be got by motor.put("VAL", int(position)) + motor("SPMG", "Go"), the other parameters can be got by motor.get() function.
+  Define a motor from Class Motor, the mv function can be got by motor.put("VAL", int(position)) + motor("SPMG", "Go"), the other parameters can be got by motor.get() function. motor.VELO, motor.RBV can be also used to get the attributes directly.

    mv function can be also got by motor.move(val=int(position)).
 Some Paramerters can be also got and set by motor.get_position(), motor.set_position()...